AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

 15. The package Ada.Task_Identification declares (and initializes) a synchronized external state abstraction named Tasking_State.
-    The package Ada.Real_Time declares (and initializes) a synchronized external state abstraction named Clock_Time.
+    The packages Ada.Real_Time and Ada.Calendar declare (and initialize) synchronized external state abstractions named Clock_Time.
-    The Async_Readers and Async_Writers aspects of both state abstractions are True, and their Effective_Reads and Effective_Writes aspects are False.
+    The Async_Readers and Async_Writers aspects of all those state abstractions are True, and their Effective_Reads and Effective_Writes aspects are False.
     Each is listed in the Initializes aspect of its respective package.